school Comprehensive Guide

 What is Answer Engine Optimization (AEO)?

 When someone asks ChatGPT "What is the best CRM for small businesses?" or queries Google AI Overviews for "How does schema markup work?", the AI doesn't show a list of 10 blue links.
 Instead, it synthesizes information from multiple sources and generates a comprehensive answer.
-AEO is the process of making your content the primary source AI engines cite and attribute.
+AEO is the process of making your content the primary source AI Answer engines cite and attribute.

 Why Does Answer Engine Optimization Matter in 2026?